 What is GAP insurance?

 GAP insurance or Guaranteed Asset Protection is designed to help you if your car is written off or stolen.
-GAP insurance is usually offered on new cars but can also be offered on sued cars on finance too.
+GAP insurance is usually offered on new cars but can also be offered on used cars on finance too.
 This type of insurance has been created to cover the difference between the payout from your insurance company and the remaining balance on your finance agreement.
 If your car on finance is written off, this type of insurance helps to protect you from being in negative equity.
-Find out more about negative equity.